gruiick/test-keywords-git/README.md

 # test-keywords-git
 keyword expansion testing

+this one will change each commit, the other one will not.

+$Id: README.md 1.2 $
+$IdBlockFurtherExpansion$

 Some of my (pro and personal) workflows need keywords expansion (à la svn).

 I want to test some solutions here.

 ## basic method

-simply add the actual hash of the commit into $Id: README.md 1.1 $
+simply add the actual hash of the commit into $Id$

 https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes